Menu

 December 19, 2023

-At Olivier & Schreiber LLP, we have years of experience in employment law, providing timely advice and support to businesses navigating complex labor laws.
+At Olivier & Schreiber, LLP, we have years of experience in employment law, providing timely advice and support to businesses navigating complex labor laws.
 One area often riddled with confusion surrounds leaves of absence and the Family and Medical Leave Act (FMLA).
 Understanding the differences between these two can be critical for both employers and employees.

 What Qualifies as a Leave of Absence?